Digital Quantum Simulation of Scalar Yukawa Coupling: Circuit design

 The spectrum of the free Hamiltonian $H_0$ is symmetrized by dropping the constant term $(2M+m)/2$.
 This changes the time evolution only by an irrelevant global phase.

 The general approach to perform the time evolution of such a Hamiltonian with non-commuting terms is based on the Trotter-Suzuki decomposition, also known as Trotterization.
-To be more specific, for the Hamiltonian in Eq.~\eqref{eq:HQubit} our starting point is the standard second-order Trotter-Suzuki product formula~\cite{Suzuki:76,Hatano+Suzuki:05}
+To be more specific, for the Hamiltonian $H_\text{tot} =H_0+H_\text{int}$ [cf. Equations~\eqref{eq:HQubit1} and \eqref{eq:HQubit2}] our starting point is the standard second-order Trotter-Suzuki product formula~\cite{Suzuki:76,Hatano+Suzuki:05}

 where the free Hamiltonian $H_0$ is used for symmetrization as its cost in terms of CNOT gates is zero.
-The circuit for a single Trotter step, based on the ``star'' configuration of CNOT gates [see Fig.~\ref{fig:ZZZcircuits}(a)], is depicted in Fig.~\ref{fig:CircuitSingleStep}.
+The circuit for a single Trotter step, based on the ``star'' configuration of CNOT gates [see Figure~\ref{fig:ZZZcircuits}(a)], is depicted in Figure~\ref{fig:CircuitSingleStep}.